Superboy-Prime: Sinestro Corps

 A year later, Superboy-Prime sits naked in his cell and is watched over by a special cadre of Green Lanterns, including Guy Gardner, when the Guardians of the Universe discuss whether they should question him.

 When the Sinestro Corps attack Oa, Superboy-Prime is released from his imprisonment and joins them.
 He becomes one of the Anti-Monitor's heralds, and he wears the uniform of the Sinestro Corps along with a variant of the power suit he wore during Infinite Crisis.
 Calling himself Superman-Prime (in part due to the legal disputes over the Superboy name), he arrives on Earth and battles a large group of heroes while flashing back on his life so far.
-He reveals that he did not believe Sinestro when he said that the Multiverse has been restored, and has only gone along with the Anti-Monitor's plans so that he may one day get revenge on him for the destruction of Earth Prime.
+He reveals that he did not believe Sinestro when he said that the multiverse has been restored, and has only gone along with the Anti-Monitor's plans so that he may one day get revenge on him for the destruction of Earth Prime.
 Superman, Power Girl, and Supergirl arrive and stop him, only to have him escape as the sun rises, restoring his powers.
 Afterwards, Superman-Prime brutally battles Ion (Sodam Yat) throughout the state of New York.
 Superman-Prime gets the upper hand over Yat by exposing him to lead, and defeats him.
 When the Anti-Monitor is wounded by the Guardians and the destruction of War World, Superman-Prime impatiently flies through his chest and throws him into space, then battles both the Sinestro Corps and Green Lantern Corps, until a Guardian willingly sacrifices himself to destroy Superman-Prime.
-However, instead of dying, Prime is infused with Oan energy and warped back into the multiverse.
+Instead of dying, Prime is infused with Oan energy and warped back into the multiverse.